-So far, we presented the most widely used methods for image annotation and concluded that SVM with a $\chi^2$ kernel trained per label is the preffered method by the image annotation community.
-In the remainder of this section we discuss machine learning methods that can be used in this context: SVMs for structured prediction, PCTs, ensembles of PCTs and ensembles of SVMs.
-To begin with, SVMs for predicting structured outputs can be considered as classifiers for image annotation.
-Unfortunatelly, the most well-known system for predicting structured outputs based on SVMs, SVMsTRUCT [23], does not offer facilities for HMC.
-Those that do, are very recent [24], have high computational complexity and are not used by the image annotation community.
+So far, we presented the most widely used methods for image annotation and concluded that SVMs with a χ^2 kernel trained per label are the preferred method by the image annotation community.
+In the remainder of this section, we discuss recent machine learning methods that can be used in the context of hierarchical image annotation: SVMs for structured prediction, PCTs, ensembles of PCTs and ensembles of SVMs.
+To begin with, SVMs for predicting structured outputs can be considered as classifiers for hierarchical image annotation.
+Unfortunately, the most well-known system for predicting structured outputs based on SVMs, SVMstruct [23], does not offer facilities for HMC.
+Those that do are very recent [24], have high computational complexity and are not used by the image annotation community.

-Next, Vens et al. [25] extended the PCT framework with PCTs that are able to perform hierarchical multi-label classification.
-They perform extensive experimental evaluation of the proposed method using datasets from functional genomics and show that PCTs for HMC achieve very good predictive performance and are very efficient.
+We can also apply PCTs for HMC to the task of hierarchical image annotation.
+Vens et al. [25] describe in detail PCTs that are able to perform hierarchical multi-label classification and perform extensive experimental evaluation on functional genomics datasets.
+They show that PCTs for HMC achieve very good predictive performance and are very efficient.

-Furthermore, ensemble methods generate a set of classifiers (called base classifiers) and combine their predictions into a single prediction [26].
-Many practical and theoretical studies show that ensembles achieve high predictive performance and lift the predictive performance of a single classifier [27, 28].
+Ensemble methods are a popular approach that generates a set of classifiers (called base classifiers) and combine their predictions into a single prediction [26].
+Many practical and theoretical studies show that ensembles achieve high predictive performance and lift the predictive performance of a single classifier [27,28].
+This is especially true for base classifiers that are unstable, i.e.,can change drastically due to small changes in the training data: Decision trees are typical example of unstable classifiers.
 Having this in mind, we extend the PCT framework in the context of ensemble learning, i.e., we construct ensembles of PCTs for HMC.
-The ensembles of PCTs for HMC achieve better predictive performance than a single PCT and can be constructed efficiently.
+We apply this approach to hierarchical image annotation: The ensembles of PCTs for HMC achieve better predictive performance than a single PCT and can be constructed efficiently.

-Finally, regarding the construction of ensembles of SVMs, there is no clear conclusions from the community whether and how such ensembles should be constructed.
+Given that SVMs are the most widely used machine learning approach to image annotation, and that ensembles improve the performance of individual classifiers, one might also consider ensembles of SVMs.
+However, SVMs are relatively stable classifiers and less likely to benefit from an ensemble extension.
+Consequently, there is much less community consensus on whether and how ensembles of SVMs should be constructed (as compared to ensembles of decision trees).
 Evgeniou et al. [29] performed theoretical and empirical evaluation of ensembles from SVMs.
-The main finding in their study is that single SVM classifier with tunned parameters performs similar as ensemble of SVM classifiers.
-On the other hand, Valentini and Dietterich [30] and Wang et al [31] show that ensembles of SVMs do lift the predictive performance of a single SVM.
-They also discuss the practical implications of constructing such an ensemble and obtaining a prediction for unseen instance.
-To resolve this, Ting and Zhu [32] proposed a boosting algorithm that uses a hybrid between decision trees and SVMs as base classifier.
+The main finding in their study is that a single SVM classifier with tuned parameters performs similar to an ensemble of SVM classifiers.
+On the other hand, Valentini and Dietterich [30] and Wang et al. [31] show that ensembles of SVMs do lift the predictive performance of a single SVM.
+They also discuss practical issues in constructing such an ensemble and obtaining a prediction for unseen instance.
+A recent study by Ting and Zhu [32] proposed a boosting algorithm that uses a hybrid between decision trees and SVMs as base classifier.
 Their findings reveal that such an ensemble has better predictive performance than a single SVM and it is efficient.
 However, all these studies were performed in the context of binary or multi-class classification and their extension for the task of HMC is not straightforward.
-In addition, these are not used by the image annotation community.
+The base classifiers would need to be either SVMs for HMC or collections of SVMs as discussed above.
+In addition, ensembles of SVMs are not in widespread use in the image annotation community.